-Hillary Kapa, MPH is a Clinical Research Coordinator for the Center for Injury Research and Prevention.
-She currently works with Dr. Rachel Myers on the Violence Intervention Program, which aims to promote healing and prevent future harm for patients who have experienced interpersonal violence.
-Hillary’s roles include coordinating research activities, managing data, and maintaining compliance with regulatory bodies.
+Hillary Kapa, MPH is a Clinical Research Coordinator for the Center for Violence Prevention.
+She currently works on several projects associated with Violence Intervention Program, which aims to promote healing and prevent future harm for patients who have experienced interpersonal violence.
+Hillary’s roles include managing program and research data, coordinating research studies, and maintaining compliance with regulatory bodies.

-Previously, Hillary was a Clinical Research Coordinator at the Research Institute at Nationwide Children’s Hospital where she worked on studies related to the psychosocial impact of medical conditions, such as cleft lip and palate and differences of sex development, and their associated treatments on children and young adults.
+Previously, Hillary was a Clinical Research Coordinator at the Research Institute at Nationwide Children’s Hospital where she worked on studies related to the psychosocial impact of medical conditions and their associated treatments on children and young adults.

 Hillary is broadly interested in studying adolescent health from an asset-based approach, having been motivated to pursue a career in public health after working briefly as a high school English teacher.
 Her MPH culminating project on examining the protective role of parent-child connectedness in sexual health outcomes of housing-insecure adolescents.